 A number of articulation agreements have been negotiated with universities and other institutions across Canada, North America and internationally.
 These agreements are assessed, revised and updated on a regular basis.
-Please contact the program co-ordinator for specific details if you are interested in pursuing such an option.
-Additional information can be found on our website at http://www.georgianc.on.ca/academics/articulations/
+Please contact the program co-ordinator

 Admission Requirements:

 You must meet ONE of the following requirements to be eligible for admission to these programs: